 - 1. Always use good judgment about content and respect privacy laws.
 Do not include confidential information about LSUHSC N.O., its faculty/staff, or its students. - 2.
-Post should include only appropriate language.
+Posts should include only appropriate language.
 Inappropriate language includes, but is not limited to, obscene or threatening language or defamation (hate speech) based on race, sex, gender, religion, national origin, age, or disability. - 3.
-Do not post information, photos or videos that will reflect negatively on you, your FW facility, your FW educator, the OT department, or the institution. - 4.
-It is strongly advised to avoid participating in actions that may be harmful or have a negative impact on the reputation of LSUHSC N.O. and the services it offers. - 5.
-Engaging in social networking during facility work hours is strictly prohibited. - 6.
-Do not post personal information that can be used to locate someone offline, such as pictures, location, patient identifiers, ID badges, phone numbers, home/local addresses, birthdate, and email addresses. - 7.
+Do not post information, photos or videos that will reflect negatively on you, your FW facility, your FW educator, the OT department, or the institution.
+These situations will be reported to the Associate Dean of Academic Affairs as professional misconduct.
+Please review your Student Handbook for professional misconduct procedures.
+These instances may result in a delay in beginning fieldwork, a change in fieldwork placement, or remediation. - 4.
+It is strongly advised to avoid participating in actions that may be harmful or have a negative impact on the reputation of LSUHSC N.O., its community partners, and their services. - 5.
+Engaging in social networking during facility work hours is strictly prohibited. - Do not post personal information that can be used to locate someone offline, such as pictures, location, patient identifiers, ID badges, phone numbers, home/local addresses, birthdate, and email addresses. - 7.
 Do not "friend" clients or caregivers on social media websites unless the friendship predates the clinical relationship.
 Do not "friend" your FW educator until after the experience is over. - 8.
 Do not disclose confidential or derogatory information about the FW site, its staff, or clients.
-Do not discuss personal opinions about a FW site and/or its clients and staff. - Under current law, it is forbidden to disclose any personal health information, including imaging of patients, or to discuss patient cases in any social network or digital media.
+Do not discuss personal opinions about a FW site and/or its clients and staff. - 9.
+Under current law, it is forbidden to disclose any personal health information, including imaging of patients, or to discuss patient cases in any social network or digital media.
 Such behavior is a direct violation of HIPAA guidelines.